CoinCulture/evm-tools/analysis/guide.md

 and we can run the loop five times with `evm --debug --code 366020036101000a600035045b6001900380600c57 --input 05` or 257 times with `evm --debug --code 366020036101000a600035045b6001900380600c57 --input 0101`.
+Make sure you understand how the EXP and DIV are being used to achieve byte shifting - this is a very common paradigm used extensively by the higher level languages.

 # Contracts